qfcy/PyModuleHook/README.md

 print(f"Raw call trace:\n{get_code()}\n")
 print(f"Optimized code:\n{get_optimized_code()}")
 ```
-After running, the output will be:
+After running, the output will be similar to that generated by tools like IDA:
 ```python
 Raw call trace:
 import numpy as np